Syrian army and Russian jets target rebel towns north of Homs

 The source, quoted by state television, said the army had begun a military operation in the north Homs countryside after "concentrated air strikes and heavy preparatory artillery shelling on the terrorist groupings and their bases".

-(Reporting by Dominic Evans, Tom Perry and Nadine Malla in Beirut, and Suleiman al-Khalidi in Amman; Editing by Janet Lawrence, Ruth Pitchford and Giles Elgood)
+(Reporting by Dominic Evans and Tom Perry in Beirut, and Suleiman al-Khalidi in Amman; Editing by Janet Lawrence/Ruth Pitchford)